Chords for Johnny Cash - Man in Black (The Best Of The Johnny Cash TV Show)

 NotesBeta

-To learn Johnny Cash - Man in Black chords with lyrics, anchor your practice on these foundational chords: B, E, A, B, D, A. Ease into the song by practicing at 46 BPM before reaching the track's full tempo of 93 BPM.
-Considering your vocal pitch and chord choices, adjust the capo in accordance with the key: E.
+To learn Johnny Cash - Man in Black chords with lyrics, focus on the sequence of these chords: B, E, A, B, D, A. For best results, commence at 46 BPM and progress to the song's BPM of 93.
+Configure the capo to your vocal range and chord preference, remembering the key of E.

 Download PDF